Child Care Planning Council

 CTKS is a new program that reimburses teachers for professional development and educational stipends.
 It resulted from the passage of SB 876, which created additional requirements for TK teachers effective July 1, 2015.

 Statewide, the program allocates $15 million for Local Planning Councils, like CCPC, to administer to teachers in Transitional Kindergarten(TK) as well as teachers in the California State Preschool Program (CSPP).
 CTKS is funded by the California Department of Education and is a reimbursement program for actual costs of tuition and books (ECE units only).
+The maximum amount of reimbursement and bonus awards (if applicable) for any individual over the 3-year period of the grant is $3,000.

 To Apply: Submit the required Sonoma CTKS Online Application: English | Spanish